Olaminiyi/Project-20/README.md

 # AUTOMATING PHP DOCKER IMAGE DEPLOYMENT TO ECR USING JENKINS AND PROVISION INFRASTRUCTURE WITH TERRAFORM

-To deploy many small applications such as web front-end, web-backend, processing jobs, monitoring, logging solutions, etc, some of the applications will require various OS and runtimes of different versions and conflicting dependencies – in such case you would need to spin up serves for each group of applications with the exact OS/runtime/dependencies requirements.
+To deploy many small applications such as web **front-end, web-backend, processing jobs, monitoring, logging solutions**, etc, some of the applications will require various OS and runtimes of different versions and conflicting dependencies – in such case you would need to spin up serves for each group of applications with the exact `OS/runtime/dependencies `requirements.
 When it scales out to tens/hundreds and even thousands of applications, this approach becomes very tedious and challenging to maintain.

 Also, when a developer develops an application and sends the application to another developer or DevOps Engineer in the software development team, there is always a problem where the code runs on the developer's computer but doesnt work on the computer of the team member.

 **SOLUTION:**

-Containerization solves this problem.
-Unlike a VM, Docker allocates not the whole guest OS for your application, but only isolated minimal part of it – this isolated container has all that the application needs and at the same time is lighter, faster, and can be shipped as a Docker image to multiple physical or virtual environments, as long as this environment can run Docker engine.
+**Containerization** solves this problem.
+Unlike a `VM`, `Docker` allocates not the whole guest `OS` for your application, but only isolated minimal part of it – this isolated container has all that the application needs and at the same time is lighter, faster, and can be shipped as a Docker image to multiple physical or virtual environments, as long as this environment can run `Docker engine`.
 This approach also solves environment incompatibility issue.

 In other words, if an application is shipped as a container it has its own environment that is isolated, and it will always work the same way on any server that has Docker engine.